pulumi/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `secret` - (Optional) A map of secrets that will be mounted as files in the volume.
 Changing this forces a new resource to be created.

-~> **Note:** The secret values must be supplied as Base64 encoded strings, such as by using the Terraform [base64encode function](https://www.terraform.io/docs/configuration/functions/base64encode.html).
+~> **Note:** The secret values must be supplied as Base64 encoded strings.
 The secret values are decoded to their original values when mounted in the volume on the container.

 ---